ahdong2007/kubernetes-ansible/README_en.md

 Doesn't matter how or where or whatever.
 Real hardware, VMs, honey badger don't care.

 # Requirements
-1、To deploy the Kubernetes environment you will need standard Fedora or RHEL/CentOS system.
+1、To deploy the Kubernetes environment you will need standard Fedora or RHEL/CentOS system and have root privileges.

 2、You will need at least 2 (virtual) machines.
 One will be configured as the Kubernetes master and the remaining node(s) can be configured as minions or deployment nodes